-When will Divine Savior School open?
+When did Divine Savior School open?

-What ages will the school serve?
+What ages does the school serve?

 What staff will be on site?